Faces Of Meth Before & After Photos, Signs, Meth Mouth, Meth Mites, Effects, Symptoms & Treatment

-When a person who abuses meth on a chronic basis stops taking the drug or significantly decreases their dose they may develop the following signs and symptoms of methamphetamine withdrawal:
+When a person who abuses meth regularly stops taking the drug or significantly decreases their dose, they may develop the following signs and symptoms of methamphetamine withdrawal:

 - Intense cravings

-Many people turn back to meth and continue to take the drug as a way of avoiding these feelings.
+Many people turn back to meth and continue to take the drug to avoid these feelings.

-One of the greatest physical dangers of abuse is a meth overdose.
-While a person can overdose the first time they take the drug, people who have used meth for long periods of time also face this risk .
+One of the most significant physical dangers of abuse is a meth overdose.
+While a person can overdose the first time they take the drug, people who have used meth for long periods also face this risk .

-A meth overdose occurs when the drug reaches toxic levels that the body can’t eliminate fast enough.
+A meth overdose occurs when the drug reaches toxic levels the body cannot eliminate quickly.